skelatorian/Challenge-3/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+---
+_Bugs: whenever you type in a character that is not numeric, the generator will continue, however it will not give a password